top of page

 Box breathing, a simple yet powerful practice, consists of four equal parts: inhaling, holding, exhaling, and holding again.
 Each "side" of the box is typically held for the same duration, for instance, four seconds.
 Popularized by its usage in stress reduction programs for military personnel and athletes, it has become a go-to strategy for managing acute stress and improving concentration in high-pressure environments.
 I do it every day and absolutely love it.

-The Benefits of Regular Breathwork Practice
+The Benefits of Breathwork and a regular Practice

 Enhancing Respiratory Health: A Key to Overall Well-being